Designing your life

 When I'm asked to speak, I generally talk about money and meaning.
 I lead audiences through exercises designed to help them find purpose in life.
 My end goal is to help people draft a personal mission statement.

 But I've always felt that my presentation lacks a certain something.
-Now I know that that something is: Odyssey Plans (or my own version of this idea).
+Now I know what that something is: Odyssey Plans (or my own version of this idea).
 An Odyssey Plan helps to put a personal mission statement into action.

 Let me give you a real-life example of what Burnett and Evans are after.
 (This isn't exactly their exercise, but it's the same idea.)
 Let's look at three possible futures for me.